moxiaomomo/goDist/README.md

 # goDist

-goDist is a kind of microservice framework implemented by Go (is under development).
+goDist is a kind of microservice development tool implemented by Go (is under development).

 - gateway